wumeng-econ/wumeng-econ.github.io/_pages/about.md

   image: "../images/charlesriver-evening.jpg"
 ---

 I am a PhD candidate in Economics at Boston University.
-My research field is Applied Economics, with special interests in Development Economics and Political Economy.
+My research field is Applied Economics, with special interests in Political Economy and Development Economics.

 I will graduate in May 2022, and I will be available for interviews at the upcoming 2022 ASSA Annual Meetings.